AdityaKrSingh26/CodeX/README.md

 Here're some of the project's best features:

-*   Leveraged ReactJs Tailwind ExpressJs and WebSocket technologies for seamless collaboration
+*   Leveraged ReactJs Tailwind ExpressJs and WebSocket technologies for seamless collaboration.
-*   Implemented features for users to join code editing rooms using unique IDs
+*   User can write and run/compile code in diffrent languages - C++ , Java ,Pyhton, Javascript.
-*   Facilitated efficient team collaboration and enhanced productivity
+*   Implemented features for users to join code editing rooms using unique IDs.
-*   User can write and run/compile code in diffrent languages - C++ , Java ,Pyhton, Javascript
+*   Facilitated efficient team collaboration and enhanced productivity.
-*   Enabled users to create share and join rooms easily
+*   Enabled users to create share and join rooms easily.

 <h2>🛠️ Installation Steps:</h2>